 There are some great day trips from Bogotá, there are lots of great historical sites in the city, and it is one of the best cities in Colombia for vegan, allergy friendly, and healthy food.

 🚊 The Bogotá Metro is a cheap and fairly quick option to get you from one part of the city to the next.
 I stayed by the airport when I visited Bogotá and took the Metro from there to the Plaza de Bolívar area everyday in about 30 to 40 minutes.

-🚌 Using the bus system to get from Bogotá to other towns like Zipaquirá (where the Salt Cathedral is located) or Villa de Leyva (the beautiful colonial town, check our other post here for more info) is cheap and easy.
+🚌 Using the bus system to get from Bogotá to other towns like Zipaquirá (where the Salt Cathedral is located) or Villa de Leyva (the beautiful colonial town) is cheap and easy.
 You’ll most likely use the Terminal de Transporte S.A. in the middle of the city or the Terminal del Norte in the north part of the city.

 ✈️ As stated earlier, Ubers to and from the airports aren’t the best idea so booking a private transfer ahead of time is one of the best and safest options, or you can check with your hotel to see if they offer a shuttle service.